xaur/decred-news/guidelines.md

 * Use US English spelling for consistency.
 * Use simple word forms when possible.
-* For large numbers always use either uppercase `K/M/B/T` or full `thousand/millions/billions/trillions`, e.g. `$53K`.
+* For large numbers always use either uppercase `K/M/B/T` or full `thousand/millions/billions/trillions`
+  * e.g. `$53K`
 * For small numbers use as few decimal places as necessary to reduce noise, but enough to retain context.
+Examples:
-Example: for the percentage of locked DCR we use two decimal places because the fluctuations are small and because a lot of money is behind this number.
+  * for the locked DCR (absolute DCR and percentage of the circulating supply) we use two decimal places because the fluctuations are small and because a lot of money is behind this number: `Locked amount was 4.83-5.06 million DCR, which corresponded to 48.25-49.84% of the available supply.`
+  * for double-digit pool's hashrate share no decimals are necessary, but are needed for smaller numbes: `F2Pool 21%, UUPool 19%, lab.antpool.com 16.5%, Poolin 9.5%, BTC.com 7.3%, Luxor 2.2%, BeePool 0.14%, Coinmine 0.12%, suprnova 0.08%`
+  * same for node versions: `Roughly 78% run dcrd v1.4.0, 5.7% are dcrwallet v1.4.0 and 6.2% are v1.5.0(pre) dev builds.`
 * Stick to ASCII character set, except the main heading (first line) and names.
 Modern renderers like GitHub Pages or Medium take care of it and properly render quotes, dashes, etc.
   * Use ` - ` (space, hyphen, space) to separate parts of sentences where you would use emdash.
   * Use hyphen `-` for number ranges where you would use endash, e.g. `Jan 15-20`.